s4phan/OSRS_Bond/README.md

 **Webscrapping Old School Runescape for Item: Bond, to know when to sell/buy**
 - Checks bond price every hour to see if it has increased enough to sell at margin goal.
 - **Note:** OSRS_Bond.exe only works if included python modules are installed(requests,beautifulsoup,win10toast,etc,etc)
+- **Note:** GUI implementation does not correlate with the python script as of yet(Working on them seperately)
 ## To Do:
 - [x] Notify for minimum buy price
 - [ ] Expand ability to work for other items